-The depth of the base of Unit B ranges from a minimum of -30 m aLAT to maximum -62 m aLAT in the middle of the survey area, and the contour interval for charting was set to 2 m (see Appendix N, Chart No.4).
-Its interval thickness reaches a maximum value of 22 m (see Appendix N, Chart No.3).
+The depth of the base of Unit B ranges from a minimum of -38 m aLAT to maximum -70 m aLAT m in the middle of the survey area, and the contour interval for charting was set to 2 m (Appendix N, Chart No.4).
+Its interval thickness reaches a maximum value of 26 m (Appendix N, Chart No.3).

-Unit B, based on CPT logs (see Table 2.7), is expected to comprise dense to very dense SAND (sometimes stiff to very stiff CLAY), and it was correlated to the, Eem, and Kreftenheye Formations deposited respectively in shallow marine and fluvial environment (Table 2.5).
+Unit B, based on CPT logs (Table 2.7), is expected to comprise dense to very dense SAND (sometimes stiff to very stiff CLAY), and it was correlated to the Eem, and Kreftenheye Formations, deposited respectively in shallow marine and fluvial environment (Table 2.6).
+Examples of progradational seismic reflection pattern typical of shallow marine deposits were presented in Figure 2.17.
 The vertical resolution and the lateral discontinuities of the seismic data do not permit to separate the two units.